KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 - External calls to other contracts that could fail
 - Admin discretion in any decision

 This determinism enables complete verification.
-Anyone can replay a tournament from transaction logs and confirm the outcome matches.
+Anyone can reconstruct a tournament's history from emitted events and transaction logs to confirm the outcome matches.

 ### 7.4 Open Source Verification